1969 Houston Astros season: Performance summary

+Wilson's 235 strikeouts established another record, while Dierker (232) also passed the prior record of 203 set by Turk Farrell in Houston's augural season of 1962 and equaled by Mike Cuellar in 1967.
+Wilson's remained the club record until J. R. Richard whiffed 303 in 1978.
+(Note: For single seasons, playing for HOU, in the regular season, requiring strikeouts ≥ 200, sorted by ascending season.)

-Wynn drew 148 bases on balls to tie Eddie Stanky of the Broolyn Dodgers in 1945 for the National League record.
+Wynn drew 148 bases on balls to tie Eddie Stanky of the Brooklyn Dodgers in 1945 for the National League record.
 At the time, the major league record of 170 was held by Babe Ruth of the New York Yankees in 1923 in the American League (AL), and other hitters who were ahead of the NL record included Ted Williams (3 seasons), Eddie Yost, Eddie Joost and Ruth again (1923).
 (Note: The NL record was passed by Mark McGwire of the St. Louis Cardinals in 1998 and Jeff Bagwell broke the club record in 1999.)

+Joe Morgan led the Astros by pilfering 49 bases, also tying the then-club record.
+This was the first of a franchise-record nine successive campaigns featuring at least one baserunner with 40 or more stolen bases.
+(Note: Number of players that meet criteria in a season, playing for HOU, in the regular season, requiring stolen bases ≥ 40, sorted by ascending instances.)

+Fred Gladding converted 29 saves to lead the National League.
+Gladding became the second Colt .45s/Astros closer to lead the Senior Circuit in saves, joining Hal Woodeshick in 1964.

-Griffin was named The Sporting News NL Rookie Pitcher of the Year, the first Astros rookie pitcher to be recognized for the award and was preceded by teammate Joe Morgan in 1965 (position player) as the second Astros rookie overall to be so named.
+Griffin was named The Sporting News NL Rookie Pitcher of the Year, the first Astros rookie pitcher to be recognized for the award and was preceded by Morgan in 1965 (position player) as the second Astros rookie overall to be so named.